With over 4.5 billion worldwide in 2021, social media has become an important communication channel with a critical role for brands.

 Channel #7: Snapchat

-Snapchat is a relatively new social media platform with only 8% of B2C marketers using it for brand promotions.
+Snapchat is a relatively new platform with only 8% of B2C marketers using it for brand promotions.

 Netflix launched a Snapchat campaign before airing their “Gilmore Girls” series.
 The video-streaming site took over 200 coffee shops to recreate the fictional cafe, Luke’s, from their series.

 These cafes gave away free coffee in Luke’s branded cups with Snapcodes that allowed users to use a custom filter.
 This campaign by Netflix reached over 500,000 people, who viewed their custom filter 880,000 times.